frfavoreto/ECS-Pipeline-py/README.md

 <<<<<<< HEAD
 # ECS-Pipeline-py
-Complete deployment of an ECS application across multiple pipeline stages in multiple accounts
+Complete deployment of an ECS application across multiple pipeline stages in multiple accounts.

+To successfully run it you need to change your Test and Prod accounts in the 'ecs_pipeline/accounts.py' file.
 =======

 # Welcome to your CDK Python project!